jwang1133/Base_composition/README.md

 **2. Genome-wide base composition**

--Script for calculation from genome-wide SNPs
+-Script for base composition calculation from genome-wide SNPs

 -Dataset of base composition value for each accession